bsuzow/StudentLoanDefaults/StudentLoandDefaults_scorecard.md

 While the RMSE of the full model is the lowest of the three, the delta is quite small.
 Therefore, the `lm2` model will be used for prediction.

-The following plot shows that the residuals bounce around the X-axis, confirming the validity of the model.
+The following plot shows that the residuals bounce around y=0, confirming the validity of the model.

 ```r